kaylaobritsch/dog-rescue-pattern-library/patterns/footer/README.md

 The footer pattern is used on the bottom of every Loyal Rescue webpage.
-The header features the main website navigation and social media links.
+The footer features all the main navigation links and social media links.
+The website and company copyright is found at the bottom of the footer.